qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 **Vulkan.**
 - RADV: Raster pattern requires 'Strict Mode' to be enabled to deal with framebuffer feedback loops, otherwise a diagonal line may be observed on screen between triangle edges.
 - Primitive restart is 'broken'.
 This seems to be a GCN hardware bug as it also affects proprietary drivers.
-Workaround implemented. (confirmed - see https://github.com/mesa3d/mesa/commit/eae8f49fc65e6e625f5e05d38c3bf1b61b84bd3d)
+Workaround implemented. (confirmed - see [this commit](https://github.com/mesa3d/mesa/commit/eae8f49fc65e6e625f5e05d38c3bf1b61b84bd3d))